Azure/azure-powershell/src/Support/Support/help/New-AzSupportTicketCommunication.md

 ```

 ### -Sender
-Sender's email address of the Communication resource.
+Email address of the sender.

 ```yaml
 Type: System.String